haruosuz/plasmids/references/plasmids.papers.md

-Large-scale Network Analysis Captures Biological Features of Bacterial Plasmids Mislav Acman 1, Lucy van Dorp 2, Joanne M Santini 3, Francois Balloux 4 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7229196/
+Large-scale Network Analysis Captures Biological Features of Bacterial Plasmids Mislav Acman 1, Lucy van Dorp 2, Joanne M Santini 3, Francois Balloux 4 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7229196/ Here, we study the population structure and dynamics of over 10,000 bacterial plasmids, by quantifying their genetic similarities and reconstructing a network based on their shared k-mer content.

 #### 2020-03